LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 ---
 layout: custom
-title: Confluence and You
+title: Confluence
-description: I Would Marry Confluence
+description: Style Above Else
 ---

 >"To plant a garden is to believe in tomorrow." – Audrey Hepburn